greg1904/simple_brightness_app/README.md

-Simple brightness tray app - must be run with sudo
+Simple brightness tray app - must be run with

-requires both XRANDR and DDCUTIL installed
+python3 main.py

-scrolling on the tray icon changes XRANDR brightness from 100 - 0 clicking on the icon brings up 3 options for changing the monitors brightness through DDCUTIL - sadly performance is too slow to only rely on DDCUTIL
+requires DDCUTIL installed

-TODO - implement Control
+clicking on the icon brings up options for changing the monitors brightness through DDCUTIL in 25% steps